Playing Musical Chairs at the House of Assembly

 Goodridge remained as premier until Dec.
 12, 1894, two days after the Bank Crash which crippled the Newfoundland economy.
 Daniel J. Greene, acting Liberal leader, was sworn in as premier the next day; he met the House of Assembly and arranged for passage of the Disabilities Removal Act, which allowed all those members who had been disqualified to once again offer themselves as candidates.
 Greene then handed the premiership back to Whiteway, and several members of the Liberal Party resigned their seats to make way for Whiteway and members of his administration to gain election to the House of Assembly.
 Six more byelections had to be held, a total of 27 since the previous general election, all won by Liberals.
 The more things changed, the more they remained the same.

-Memorabilia on the auction block
+Memorabilia on the Auction Block

 At a recent auction held in St. John's, offering items which had been collected by Nimshi Crewe (1901-1971), the archives was fortunate to be able to acquire the drawing pictured at left.
 It is captioned "The Newfoundland Election Trials: Mr. Justice Little Delivering Judgment."
 On the bench at the left are Mr. Justice Joseph I. Little, Chief Justice Sir Frederick Carter and Mr. Justice James S. Winter.
-Facing them on the right side of the centre table are Sir Robert Bond, James Watson and Sir William Whiteway, the three members for Trinity, who are listening to Mr. Justice Little deliver the verdict.
+Facing them on the right side of the centre table are Sir Robert Bond, James Watson nd Sir William Whiteway, the three members for Trinity, who are listening to Mr. Justice Little deliver the verdict.
 The date is July 25, 1894.
-Whiteway and Bond were found guilty of bribery and corruption, unseated and disqualified from running again; Watson was unseated, but not disqualified.
+Whiteway and Bond were found guilty of bribery and corruption, unseated and disqualified from running gain; Watson was unseated, but not disqualified.
 Lawyers, court officials and members of the public, some of whom are easily recognizable, fill out the scene.
 The drawing appeared in a British newspaper, probably The Illustrated London News; the artist's signature, in the left hand corner, is not readily identifiable.
 It is one of few, perhaps the only illustration of the trials arising from the infamous "Election Petitions of 1894."

 Incidentally, after this blot on their characters, Whiteway continued as premier until 1897 and Bond became premier in 1900, remaining in office until 1909.